Eyesore123/blog-app/README.md

 5. Profile images? - would be a nice addition
 6. Also I need to store the images somewhere.
 Perhaps AWS S3?
 7. Bookmark icon from Laravel icon to my own
+8. Post page comments revealed by default
+9. Suggestions for posts based on tags after there are more posts
+10. New comment notification to admin (timed, once per day).
+Notification to registered users when someone replies to their comment.
+11. Scheduled uploads feature would be nice
+12. Save sketches feature + fetch sketches from database in admin panel

 I deployed this app on Railway with two services, one for app (both frontend and backend use the same url) and one for database (PostgreSQL).